-Lexington will host a Paper Shred Saturday, November 17, from 9 a.m. to 2 p.m. at 1631 Old Frankfort Pike.
+Lexington normally hosts free paper shred events twice a year, once in the spring and again in the fall.
 Fayette County residents may bring up to five boxes or bags of material to be shredded at no cost.
-No wet material will be accepted.

 This event allows Lexington residents to safely dispose of their sensitive materials in an environmentally-friendly way.
 Shred-it, a division of Stericycle, securely destroys documents on-site with their fleet of mobile shredding trucks.
 The material collected is recycled into low-grade paper products.